xxxilPadrinoxxx/strict-yaml-api/README.md

 You can run StrictYAML from the command line using the Python-based CLI.

+### 🐚 Bash / Shell
 📦 Install (from source)
 ```Shell
 pip install pyyaml
 ```
-Once installed, run the script:
-### 🐚 Bash / Shell
-# Run the StrictYAML CLI with Python
+Once installed, run the StrictYAML CLI with Python
 ```Shell
 python strictyaml_api/cli.py ./examples/power-automate.yaml
 ```